Dr. Simon Locke: Syndication/current airings

 While this series appeared on some stations in Canada in syndication, CTV, which co-produced this series under network president Murray Chercover, did not offer this series to its affiliates until 1972, when the show became Police Surgeon.

 In December 2014, it was announced that the Retro Television Network would begin broadcasting reruns of Police Surgeon.

+As of December 2023, the series was dropped from their schedule.